 - Meet the informational requirements of FMCSA ELD mandate, including:

 - Driver name or driver number or vehicle unit number

 As the commercial driving industry adjusts to the new ELD regulations, companies should implement tools that simplify documentation for their drivers.
-Using a fleet card for refueling is an easy way to meet FMCSA compliance guidelines.
+Using a card program for refueling is an easy way to meet FMCSA compliance guidelines.
 The drivers’ information is electronically sent to the carrier, eliminating the need to collect and mail physical receipts.
-By using fleet cards, companies eliminate the risk of lost receipts, and all transactions are stored online for easy access should FMCSA require additional documentation about a driver’s trip.
+By using these cards, companies eliminate the risk of lost receipts, and all transactions are stored online for easy access should an audit request additional documentation about a driver’s trip.